electric-sql/pglite-bindings/README.md

 #### Queries:

-- from memory at (wasm) address 0x1
+- From memory at (wasm) address 0x1
-- from a file named  "/tmp/pglite/base/.s.PGSQL.5432.lock.in" : the file is renamed to "/tmp/pglite/base/.s.PGSQL.5432.in" when ready
+- From a file named  "/tmp/pglite/base/.s.PGSQL.5432.lock.in" (you can write in chunks).
+When done rename it to "/tmp/pglite/base/.s.PGSQL.5432.in" (renaming is an atomic operation).

 #### Replies:

-- when using REPL style input, reply is printed on STDOUT as utf-8.
+- When using REPL style input, reply is printed on STDOUT as utf-8.
-- when using wire replies go by default on same transport as input :
+- When using wire replies go by default on same transport as input :
     * file input always gets on file named "/tmp/pglite/base/.s.PGSQL.5432.out"
     * memory input get memory output, except if results is overflowing : then it will go to file output. ( N/I )